Spuddya7x/PulseSurfer/readme.md

-1. Start the trading bot and web server:
+1. Start the trading bot and web server from the root folder:

 ```

 npm start

 ```
+Followed by your choice of trading style, Wave or Surf.

 2. Open your web browser and navigate to `http://localhost:3000` (or your configured port).

   - Alternatively, you can port forward your selected port and use the machines Public IPv4 Address to connect remotely.
 You can run this program on a very lightweight Virtual Private Server, and connect remotely via the WebUI.